microsoft/TypeScript-Website/packages/handbook-v1/en/declaration files/Library Structures.md

 title: Library Structures
 layout: docs
 permalink: /docs/handbook/declaration-files/library-structures.html
+oneline: How to structure your d.ts files
 ---

 # Overview

-Broadly speaking, the way you *structure* your declaration file depends on how the library is consumed.
+Broadly speaking, the way you _structure_ your declaration file depends on how the library is consumed.
 There are many ways of offering a library for consumption in JavaScript, and you'll need to write your declaration file to match it.
 This guide covers how to identify common library patterns, and how to write declaration files which correspond to that pattern.